zuhlke/engineering-posts/drafts/api-first-part-1.md

 #### OpenAPI Generator

-A commonly used tool to generate code based on openAPI specifications is the [openapi-generator](https://openapi-generator.tech/).
+A commonly used tool to generate code based on openAPI specifications is the [OpenAPI Generator](https://openapi-generator.tech/).
 It comes in different ways: As [CLI](https://central.sonatype.com/artifact/org.openapitools/openapi-generator-cli/7.0.0), [Maven plugin](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-maven-plugin/README.md) or [Gradle plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-gradle-plugin).

 ### A first example

 To give an example of how API-first can be used we will create a simple API and generate the required code.
-This example uses the latest version (`7.0.1`) of the [Gradle plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-gradle-plugin).
+This example uses version `7.0.1` of the [Gradle plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-gradle-plugin).

 As described earlier, we start with designing our API.
 In this first step, we define an endpoint that returns the details of a specific user.
 The specification is written in YAML and can be found in the `openapi` directory.